Updated: Mar 21

-My Post-Samhain Gift To You!
+My Gift For You!

 As the upstairs hallway clock struck its third chime of the thirteenth hour, I let my eyelids creep open.
 I was lying in wait to catch someone…or something.